lee3291/BoilerFruit/README.md

 The `purchaseHistory` field is an ArrayList that contains Strings, each of which represents information about a single purchase.
 The String includes the name of the `item`, `quantity`, `price`, and `store`.

 The class provides two constructors.
-The first constructor takes four parameters: `userName`, `email, `password`, and `purchaseHistory`.
+The first constructor takes four parameters: `userName`, `email`, `password`, and `purchaseHistory`.
 It calls the constructor of the superclass `User` to set the `userName`, `email`, and `password` fields, and initializes the `purchaseHistory` field using the provided ArrayList.

 The second constructor takes three parameters: `userName`, `email`, and `password`.
 It calls the constructor of the superclass `User` to set the `userName`, `email`, and `password` fields, and initializes the `purchaseHistory` field with an empty ArrayList.